Jbleezy/BO1-Reimagined/README.md

 * Health bar for player's health?
 * Make wallbuy hintstrings show only buy weapon, buy ammo, or buy upgraded ammo?
 * Moon on Grief: should you be able to break windows?
 Yes
+* Use tactical grenade models from Chronicles?

 ### Testing
 * Moon sidequest dialog in coop without Richtofen
 * Check if zombies are bleeding out on any maps while doing normal strats (add print statement to zombie failsafe death)
 * Test if players are able to grief teammates (need 3-4 players)
 * Test if zombies are attracted towards players on Verruckt on other side when power door is closed (need 3-4 players)
+* Grief: make sure explosive weapon damage from enemies still works properly with change to explosive damage means of death

 ## BUGS THAT ARE STAYING (IT'S A FEATURE, NOT A BUG)
 * Insta kill rounds